KNOWLEDGEIndex

 From Chip to Cloth: The Value Chain and Where the Margin Sits

 Maps the full polyester chain from PX to garment and its two separate truths: margin sits mostly in the oil-linked upstream commodity spreads, while lead-time and quality risk concentrate in the wet processing and inspection a fabric mill actually owns.
 Shows why vertical integration (knit + dye + finish under one roof) turns this to advantage.
+At the last link of the chain, quality is measured by ASTM D5430 inspection and ISO 105 fastness.

 KnowledgeWhere the World’s Polyester Actually Comes From: Producers and the Value Chain

 Polyester is the world’s largest textile fibre (~59% share, ~78 Mt in 2024).
 Your yarn is the last link in an integrated chain that runs from oil refinery to fibre — this guide maps that chain and the real producers who run it.
+The fabric at the end of that chain is delivered under ASTM D5430 inspection and ISO 105 fastness.

 KnowledgeTurkey’s Polyester and Knit-Dye Industry: Upstream Depth, Clusters and the Structural Moat